BonsaiAI/bonsaiai.github.io/source/includes/examples/_find-the-center.html.md

             return False

     def start(self):
-        """ Function to start the episode by guessing a random integer between the min and max.
+        """ Start the episode by initializing value to a random number between the min and max.
         """
         # debug("start")
         self.goal_count = 0